WHAT IS BIODIVERSITY NET GAIN?

 Biodiversity Gain has huge potential to restore nature on a ‘landscape scale’ in Oxfordshire.
 Because of the unique way TOE operates, we can help ensure that Biodiversity Net Gain payments are used strategically and to greatest effect.

-Our ability to pool funding not only allows TOE to support larger-scale, more sustainable projects, but can also help ensure that the projects can be joined up to create ‘wildlife corridors’, promoting connectivity between areas of high value for wildlife.
+TOE facilitates and support landowners to support larger-scale, more sustainable projects, but can also help ensure that the projects can be joined up to create ‘wildlife corridors’, promoting connectivity between areas of high value for wildlife.

-We work closely with all our partners to ensure that the way we spend Biodiversity Net Gain payments has maximum benefit in support of the emerging county-wide nature recovery strategies.
+We work closely with all our partners to ensure that the way we place Biodiversity Net Gain projects has maximum benefit in support of the emerging county-wide nature recovery strategies.

 CAN TOE BE CERTAIN THIS WILL BENEFIT WILDLIFE OVERALL?